 9. Cave and Geographical Configuration

-After landing at the Tribhuwan International Airport, you will be greeted by a representative of the Taleju Adventure than who will drop you off hotel.
+After landing at the Tribhuwan International Airport, you will be greeted by a representative of the Go Nepal than who will drop you off hotel.
 Then we checked into the hotel, we refresh and rest for a while.
-In the evening, a welcome dinner will be organized by the Taleju Adventure.
+In the evening, a welcome dinner will be organized by the Go Nepal.
 Overnight in Kathmandu.

 We visit Durbar Square, Pashupatinath Temple, Swayambhunath Stupa, and Bouddhanath Stupa, all of which are UNESCO World Heritage Sites.
 Durbar Square reveals the life of royalty in antiquity.
 The Pashupatinath Temple is one of the most important pilgrimage sites for all Hindus.
 Swayambhunath is also known as the monkey temple and the Baudhanath stupa is one of the largest stupas in the world.
 At the evening, we introduce ourselves to our fellow participants and discuss our trip for next day.
 Overnight in Kathmandu.

 Day 3 : Drive from Kathmandu to Pokhara (827m/2689ft): 5-6 hours